mapr-demos/streams-demo/README.md

 The repo is provided mainly to give access to code samples.
 Instructions for setting up the demo require some configuration and cluster resources and may not be covered completely here, but it should be enough to mostly get you going.

 # Prerequisites
-This repo contains only the source code for the demo functionality for use as example code.
-If you would like to run the demo in its entirety, you will need the following -- these require some additional setup on your own and are not covered here:
+Here you will find the source code for the demo functionality for use as example code, for us in building your own consumer, producer, etc.  If you would like to run the demo in its entirety, you will need the following -- these require some additional setup on your own and are not covered here:
 - Two MapR clusters with Streams enabled
 - Two streams created with replication between the two clusters
 - OpenTSDB and Grafana installed on one of the nodes in the cluster